 The discrepancy between definitions has given rise to debate as to whether most favoured nation (MFN) treatment clauses in treaties with a narrow definition of investment could be deployed to import a broader definition from other treaties to which the defendant state is a party.
 However, consistent investment treaty jurisprudence has indicated that tribunals are not willing to widen the application of MFN clauses to import a more favourable definition of 'investment' from other treaties, on the basis that the definition is a crucial element of a state's consent to arbitrate a particular dispute, which goes to the ratione materiae jurisdiction of an arbitral tribunal.8

-More recently, investment treaties and investment chapters within multinational trade agreements have departed from a purely asset-based definition,9 and additionally require the investment to display the 'characteristics of an investment'.
+More recently, investment treaties and investment chapters within multinational trade agreements have departed from a purely asset-based definition,9 and additionally require the investment to display the 'characteristics of an investment.'10

-For example, the intended successor to NAFTA, the United States–Mexico–Canada Agreement (USMCA)10 defines investment as 'every asset that an investor owns or controls, directly or indirectly, that has the characteristics of an investment, including such characteristics as the commitment of capital or other resources, the expectation of gain or profit, or the assumption of risk'.
-While providing a non-exhaustive list of assets, it also excludes certain claims to money, and orders and judgments entered in a judicial or administrative action from the definition of 'investment'.11 Similarly, the investment chapter of the EU–Vietnam Free Trade Agreement (FTA) agreed in July 2018,12 the investment chapter of the EU–Canada Comprehensive Economic and Trade Agreement (CETA)13 and the EU–Singapore Investment Protection Agreement signed on 19 October 201814 all make reference to assets that have the characteristics of an investment, including 'the commitment of capital or other resources, the expectation of gain or profit', 'the assumption of risk' and 'a certain duration'.
-The investment chapter of the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (TPP11), which entered into force on 30 December 2018, adopts a similar construction, save for the reference to 'a certain duration'.15 Before the political developments of 2016, it was expected that the investment chapter of the EU–US Transatlantic Trade and Investment Partnership agreement under negotiation would follow this trend.
+For example, the successor to NAFTA, the United States–Mexico–Canada Agreement (USMCA), which is to enter into force on 1 July 2020,11 defines investment as 'every asset that an investor owns or controls, directly or indirectly, that has the characteristics of an investment, including such characteristics as the commitment of capital or other resources, the expectation of gain or profit, or the assumption of risk'.
+While providing a non-exhaustive list of assets, it also excludes certain claims to money, and orders and judgments entered in a judicial or administrative action from the definition of 'investment'.12 Similarly, the investment chapter of the EU–Vietnam Free Trade Agreement (FTA) agreed in July 2018,13 the investment chapter of the EU–Canada Comprehensive Economic and Trade Agreement (CETA)14 and the EU–Singapore Investment Protection Agreement signed on 19 October 201815 all make reference to assets that have the characteristics of an investment, including 'the commitment of capital or other resources, the expectation of gain or profit', 'the assumption of risk' and 'a certain duration'.
+The investment chapter of the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (TPP11), which entered into force on 30 December 2018, adopts a similar construction, save for the reference to 'a certain duration'.16 Before the political developments of 2016, it was expected that the investment chapter of the EU–US Transatlantic Trade and Investment Partnership agreement under negotiation would follow this trend.
 However, the negotiations remain suspended following the Trump administration's voiced scepticism towards multilateral trading blocs.
-Regardless, we know the United States prefers a formulation similar to those in the recent multilateral trade agreements as reflected in the 2012 US Model Bilateral Investment Treaty (BIT).16 It is clear that these new generation investment definitions seek to limit or clarify the scope of covered investments, in contrast with the broad, open-ended definitions found in earlier treaties encompassing 'every kind of asset'.
+Regardless, we know the United States prefers a formulation similar to those in the recent multilateral trade agreements as reflected in the 2012 US Model Bilateral Investment Treaty (BIT).17 It is clear that these new generation investment definitions seek to limit or clarify the scope of covered investments, in contrast with the broad, open-ended definitions found in earlier treaties encompassing 'every kind of asset'.18

 This recent trend may be explained by states' desire to exclude expressly one-off commercial transactions for the sale of goods or services, or purely contractual claims, from the scope of investments afforded treaty protections.
 These types of claims have previously been found by some tribunals to fall within a traditional definition of investment encompassing 'claims to money and performance under a contract having an economic value'.
 Unfortunately, there is significant inconsistency in the jurisprudence on this issue, which is difficult to rationalise on the wording of the treaties.

 Perhaps in reaction to the inconsistency of these decisions, the new generation FTAs and BITs tend to adopt more specific wording, indicating expressly when a sale of goods or a purely contractual claim is not included in the definition of investment.
-For example, the EU–Vietnam FTA, CETA.
-USMCA and the 2018 Dutch Model BIT categorically exclude sale of goods claims, clarifying that such transactions would not constitute a 'claim to money' referred to in the investment definition.22 The 2012 US Model BIT and the TPP11 text provide that 'claims to payment that are immediately due and result from the sale of goods or services are less likely to have [the characteristics of an investment]'23 without completely disqualifying them.
-By contrast, there are treaties such as the 2015 Australia–China and 2008 New Zealand–China FTAs, which adopt the wider ECT formula that merely requires any 'claims to money or claims to any contractual performance' to be 'associated with an investment'.24
+For example, the EU–Vietnam FTA, CETA, USMCA and several recently adopted Model BITs24 categorically exclude sale of goods claims, clarifying that such transactions would not constitute a 'claim to money' referred to in the investment definition.25 The 2012 US Model BIT and the TPP11 text provide that 'claims to payment that are immediately due and result from the sale of goods or services are less likely to have [the characteristics of an investment]'26 without completely disqualifying them.
+By contrast, there are treaties such as the 2015 Australia–China and 2008 New Zealand–China FTAs, which adopt the wider ECT formula that merely requires any 'claims to money or claims to any contractual performance' to be 'associated with an investment'.27

 III COVERED INVESTMENT IN ICSID JURISPRUDENCE